fricciardi/datetime2/docs/base_classes.rst

 .. method:: TimeDelta.int()
 .. method:: TimeDelta.frac()

-   The first two methods return the same instance with only the integer part.
+   The first method return the same instance with only the integer part.
 The last method returns the same instance with only the fractional part.
 All methods return a negative value if the time interval is negative.
 In this way, given any :class:`TimeDelta` instance ``td``, it is always:
    ``td == td.int() + td.frac()``

 .. doctest::